mozaik-association/mozaik/docs/2Distribution-list-module.md

 # Distribution lists

-As the standard Odoo module that allows to create mailing lists, the Mozaik distribution list module - wich is more powerfull and complete than the Odoo standard - provide you to manage distribution lists of the organisation.
+The Mozaik distribution lists module complet fonctionnalities of the Odoo strandard module.
+The module provide you to manage distribution lists of your organisation.
 It will provide access to :

 - The general information of the distribution lists
 - The inclusion and exclusion filters
-- The exporting
+- The export

 ## Distribution list